PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Evaluation: Synthetic Patterns

 \subsection{Simulation Setup}

-We analyze network performance using the cycle-accurate BookSim simulator~\cite{jiang2013detailed}.
-Simulation parameters~(latency, bandwidth) are normalized to the values of a single link.
-We use packets of size $4$ flits each and input-queued routers with $128$ flit buffers per port and $4$ virtual channels~(VCs).
-Dragonfly and Megafly respectively use $2$ and $1$ VCs for minpath routing, and $3$ and $2$ VCs for adaptive routing.
-A warm-up phase precedes all simulations, for the network to reach steady-state before \looseness=-1measurements.
+We analyze network performance using the cycle-accurate BookSim simulator~\cite{jiang2013detailed}. {Simulation parameters~(latency, bandwidth) are normalized to the values of a single link.} Credit-based flow-control is used to create backpressure and restrict injection for congestion-control.
+Packets are of size $4$ flits and input-queued routers have $128$ flit buffers per port and $4$ virtual channels~(VCs). {Dragonfly and Megafly respectively use $2$ and $1$ VCs for MIN routing, and $3$ and $2$ VCs for UGAL routing.} A warm-up phase precedes simulations so the network may reach steady-state before measurements.

-To analyze network performance, we use synthetic traffic patterns that represent crucial applications.
-Synthetic patterns are widely used to compare network topologies~\cite{dally08, lei2020bundlefly, polarfly_sc22, ahn2009hyperx, besta2014slim}. \begin{enumerate} \item \emph{Uniform} random traffic -- the destination for each packet is selected uniformly at random (represents graph processing, sparse linear algebra solvers, and adaptive mesh refinement methods~\cite{yuan2013new, besta2014slim,polarfly_sc22}). .
+{We analyze network performance for synthetic traffic patterns that represent crucial applications.
+Such patterns are widely used to evaluate network topologies~\cite{dally08, lei2020bundlefly, polarfly_sc22, ahn2009hyperx, besta2014slim}.}